tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 <p align="center"><img src="img/glyph_comparison.webp"></p>
 <p align="center"><i>Noto Serif CJK SC vs Noto Serif CJK JP.</i></p>

-If your browser renders `直` as on the left side of the picture, you need to change your settings.
+If `直` renders without the vertical line on the left side, your browser is using Chinese fonts for Japanese.
+You need to install Japanese fonts and change your system settings.

 ## Installing fonts